hehao98/MIT6.828Labs-JOS/reports/Lab2.md

 ## Summary of Results

 All exercises compelted and all question answered.
+For challange, I choose to implement new kernel monitor commands for inspecting memory management.

 ```
 running JOS: (1.2s)